rituraja/Nile/README.md

 ###Batch Layer
 It is predominantly implemented in Hive.
 It is supplemented by MR jobs written in Java.
 The output of the pipeline is stored in HBase.
 Since the sales order data size is going to be much larger than catalog, it is performant to replicate the product catalog across all the sales order mapper.

-###Realtime Layer
+###Speed/Realtime Layer
 The pipeline reads off of the same Kafka topic as the batch.
 It is implemented as Storm topology in Java.
 It writes the output to HBase tables for the serving layer.
 Since the topology is maintaining aggregations it is important to keep the concurrency safe and avoid contention on the output rows.
-This is acheived by fieldgrouping on output key.
+This is achieved by field grouping on output key.

 ###Web Interface
 It is implemented using Flask Framework and Highcharts.